 What is AML and KYC in banking?
 Are they the same?
 A customer might afford to mix them up but the legal implications for institutions without a proper understanding could be dire.
 Firms must understand the difference between AML and KYC, their individual roles, and how they work hand in hand throughout the compliance process.

-Generally, Anti-money laundering (AML) regulations are in place to mitigate money laundering and terrorising financing activities, therefore, compliance is mandated by both national and international authorities around the globe.
+Generally, Anti-money laundering (AML) regulations are in place to mitigate money laundering and terrorising financing activities, therefore, kyc and aml compliance is mandated by both national and international authorities around the globe.
 This series of structures place monitoring and screening obligations on organisations operating in high-risk industries, like financial institutions.
 However, it somewhat differs from KYC, all of which we discussed in this article.

 What is AML?

 Anti Money Laundering is a series of regulations put in place to mitigate the risk and activities of money and terrorist financing.
 Financial institutions are mandated to monitor clients and report to the relevant authorities when they detect irregular activities.
-The geographic location of a business determines the international and local regulations they need to abide by to maintain compliance.
+The geographic location of a business determines the international and local regulations they need to abide by to maintain aml compliance.

 AML activities gained prominence with the establishment of the Financial Action Task Force (FATF).
 FATF is the body in charge of globally setting and enforcing the standards for money laundering and terrorist financing.
 They provide frameworks on which countries can build effective structures to combat money laundering and terrorist financing in their geolocation adequately.